Lockheed Martin A-4AR Fightinghawk: Background

 The Falklands War in 1982 took a heavy toll on the Argentine Air Force, which lost over 60 aircraft.

 The supply of modern combat aircraft had been restricted since the United States had imposed an arms embargo in 1978 for human rights abuses; there were further restrictions when the United Kingdom also imposed an arms embargo in 1982.
 The only combat aircraft that the Air Force could obtain were 10 Mirage 5Ps transferred from the Peruvian Air Force, 19 Six-Day War veteran Mirage IIICJs from Israel, and 2 Mirage IIIB trainers from the French Air Force.

 In 1989, Carlos Menem was elected President of Argentina and quickly established a pro-United States foreign policy which led to the country gaining Major non-NATO ally status.
-Although the economic situation improved, the funds to purchase new combat aircraft like the Mirage 2000 remained unavailable.

-In 1994, the United States made a counteroffer to modernize 36 former US Marine Corps A-4M Skyhawks in a US$282 million deal that would be carried out by Lockheed Martin and included the privatization of the Fabrica Militar de Aviones (Military Aircraft Factory - FMA), which was renamed Lockheed Martin Aircraft Argentina SA (LMAASA) afterward.
+In 1994, the United States made a counteroffer to modernize 36 former US Marine Corps A-4M Skyhawk II in a US$282 million deal that would be carried out by Lockheed Martin and included the privatization of the Fabrica Militar de Aviones (Military Aircraft Factory – FMA), which was renamed Lockheed Martin Aircraft Argentina SA (LMAASA) afterward.
 In 2010, LMAASA reverted to the Argentine government as Fabrica Argentina de Aviones (FADEA).